Toward a Theory of Causation for Interpreting Neural Code Models: An Overview of the Approach

-A variable $T$ is a \textit{cause} of $Y$ if the variable $Y$ depends on $T$ to determine its value.
+\textbf{Step One: Modeling Causal Inference Problem.} A variable $T$ is a \textit{cause} of $Y$ if the variable $Y$ depends on $T$ to determine its value.
 However, there are also variables $U$ that represent \textit{unmodeled} factors \cite{Scholkopf2022}.
 This causal relationship can be precisely formulated via a causal model that uses directed acyclic graphs (DAGs) to describe direct parent-child relationships, instead of probabilistic dependencies, among random variables such as $T$ and $Y$.
 It also allows us to introduce a graphical definition of causation \cite{Scholkopf2022,Pearl2009Causality}.

-Structural Causal Models (SCMs) are stable mechanisms that remain invariant to local changes unlike probabilities computed by Bayesian networks \cite{Pearl2016Causality}.
-This characteristic is responsible for enabling us to quantitatively estimate the results of an action or intervention in the graph.
+Therefore, Structural Causal Models (SCMs) are graphical models responsible for enabling us to quantitatively estimate the results of an action or intervention simulated in the graph.
 In other words, SCMs provide a framework for \textit{counterfactual reasoning}.